-As previously shown, CNNs have a significant impact on inference speed, and WavLM Base+ and Large models exhibit different pruning behaviors for CNN and Transformer layers.
-Given these differences during pruning, it is worth investigating whether explicitly encouraging WavLM Large to prune more CNN layers can lead to further inference acceleration.
+As previously shown, CNNs have a significant impact on inference speed.
+We also observe that WavLM Base+ and Large exhibit different pruning behaviors for CNN and Transformer layers.
+Given these differences, it is natural to ask whether explicitly encouraging the WavLM Large model to prune more CNN layers can further accelerate inference.